jacoblockett/yugipedia-gql/README.md

 ### ___`Type: Set(name: String!)`___

+* __`Set.cards <[Card!]>`__ - the cards that are part of this set's setlist (be careful, this does not discriminate based on region and may take a long time to execute.
+For reference, LOB clocked in at just under 2.5 minutes to complete.
+Cards will be separated by rarity and regional pack code.)
 * __`Set.code <ProductCode>`__ - the product codes for this set (ISBN, etc.)
 * __`Set.coverCards <[Card!]>`__ - the cards that appear on the packaging for this set
 * __`Set.error <Error>`__ - a generic error object recommended to tag along with every query